develephant/s3-lite-plugin/docs-src/docs/notes.md

 # Android file restrictions

 When working with Android, make sure you understand the file restrictions.
-You can find more information in the Corona documenation by [clicking here](https://docs.coronalabs.com/guide/data/readWriteFiles/index.html#android-file-restrictions).
+You can find more information in the Corona documentation by [clicking here](https://docs.coronalabs.com/guide/data/readWriteFiles/index.html#android-file-restrictions).

 In the documentaion, there is a reference to a __[copyFile](https://docs.coronalabs.com/guide/data/readWriteFiles/index.html#copying-files-to-subfolders)__ method.
 As a convenience, this method is available in the S3 Lite plugin and can be accessed like so: